Yokasta Valle: Professional career

 Valle debuted on 26 July 2014 in Alajuela, defeating Mexican boxer Guadalupe "La Fiera" Atilano by unanimous decision.

 On 1 December 2017, Valle fought for the WBO female light flyweight title against Japanese Naoko Fujioka, but she lost by unanimous decision in ten rounds.
 This was also Valle's first defeat in her professional career.

 In 2018, Valle was named Tina Rupprecht's rival for the vacant WBC minimumweight world championship, after reigning champion Momo Koseki retired.
 Valle lost against the German, in a fight taking place in Munich on 16 June 2018 by unanimous decision, this was her second career loss.

 On 4 August 2019, Valle fought Joana Pastrana for the IBF mini flyweight world championship title, in a bout held at Marbella.
 Valle won the fight by split decision, becoming the new mini flyweight female world champion.

+Valle faced the Nguyễn Thị Thu Nhi in a title unification bout on 8 September 2022.
+The bout headlined a DAZN broadcast card, which took place at the Ciudad Deportiva Heiner Ugalde in San José, Costa Rica.
+Valle won the fight by a shutout unanimous decision, with all three judges awarding all ten rounds to her.

+Valle became a three-weight world champion when she defeated IBF and WBO female light-flyweight champion Evelyn Bermudez by majority decision at Dignity Health Sports Park in Carson, California, USA, on 26 November 2022.

+In March 2023, Valle defeated Jessica Basulto Salazar by unanimous decision and retained her WBO and IBF minimumweight titles.

+On September 16, 2023 Valle defeated Maria Micheo Santizo by unanimous decision and retained her IBF and WBO minimumweight titles.

+On March 29, 2024, at the Desert Diamond Arena in Glendale, Arizona, USA, Valle lost by unanimous decision against Seniesa Estrada in a fight for the undisputed minimumweight title.

+She made a winning return to the ring on 20 July 2024, stopping Ramandeep Kaur in the second round at Estadio Ricardo Saprissa Ayma, San Juan de Tibas, Costa Rica.

+Valle won the WBC female strawweight title with a unanimous decision success over Elizabeth Lopez Corzo at Camara de Ganaderos, Liberia, Costa Rica, on 1 November 2024.

+She defeated Marlen Esparza in a non-title flyweight contest by split decision in Cancun, Mexico, on 29 March 2025.

+In August 2025, Valle signed a promotional contract with Jake Paul led Most Valuable Promotions.

+Valle is scheduled to defend her WBC minimumweight title against Yadira Bustillos on the undercard of Jake Paul vs. Gervonta Davis on November 14, 2025, in Miami, Florida.

 Professional boxing record

 Personal life

 Valle participated in the 2018 Costa Rican version of Dancing with the Stars.